List of Björk live performances

-Icelandic singer-songwriter Björk has embarked on eleven concert tours and has performed live at various events and television shows.
+Icelandic singer-songwriter Björk has embarked on eleven concert tours and has performed at various broadcast shows and live events.
 After leaving her band, The Sugarcubes, Björk promoted her first album Debut (1993) through performances at various shows and award ceremonies.
-While starting her Debut Tour, Björk served as an opening act for U2 during their Zoo TV Tour stop at the Wembley Stadium in London.
+While starting her Debut tour, Björk served as an opening act for U2 during their Zoo TV Tour stop at the Wembley Stadium in London.
 Björk performed a cover of The Rolling Stones' "(I Can't Get No) Satisfaction" with PJ Harvey at the 1994 Brit Awards.
 She also performed her single "Big Time Sensuality" at the inaugural MTV Europe Music Awards in Munich, while accompanied by Fluke.
 After the end of the tour, Björk curated her own MTV Unplugged special.
 Björk premiered her single "Army of Me" with a performance alongside Skunk Anansie at Top of the Pops.
-To promote its parent album, Post (1995), Björk started the eponymous concert tour, which saw her performing in different festivals and arenas throughout Europe, North America, Oceania, Asia and South America.
+To promote its parent album, Post (1995), Björk started the eponymous concert tour, which saw her performing in different festivals and arenas throughout the globe.

 In 1997, the release of Homogenic was accompanied by a short promotional stint in clubs with Mark Bell before starting a worldwide tour.
 The tour was extended to 1998 after plans for a North American leg with Radiohead were canceled due to staging and production difficulties.
 During the promotion of the album, she also performed "Bachelorette" at the 1997 MTV Europe Music Awards and during an appearance at Saturday Night Live.
 After receiving a Best Original Song nomination for "I've Seen It All", Björk performed the song at the 73rd Academy Awards, while dressed in her swan dress.
 To promote her fourth album Vespertine (2001), Björk embarked on a worldwide tour of opera houses and theaters, backed by a 54-piece orchestra.
 The following year, Björk became the first female artist to headline the Coachella Valley Music and Arts Festival.
-In 2003, the singer performed at several European festivals and North American arenas with her Greatest Hits Tour.
+In 2003, the singer performed at several European festivals and North American arenas with her Greatest Hits tour.
 While there was no tour performances for the singer’s fifth studio album, Medúlla (2004), Björk performed "Oceania" at the 2004 Summer Olympics opening ceremony, for which the song was commissioned, while in 2005, the singer performed at the Live 8 concert in Chiba, Japan.